sumitamin/to-do/README.md

 # Project flow
 login or sign up to log into application
 add task of your choice
-delete/ edit or set complete task   # to-do
+delete/ edit or set complete task